Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I'd love to be a cockatoo.

-You know, big fucking feet.
+You know, like big fucking feet.

-And they sit there.
+I sit there.

-Oh man, they're the best.
+Oh, man, they're the best.

 Yeah.